Affordable Housing Renovation Program: subsidies for buildings with 6 or more dwellings

 • $575,000 per building for all eligible work and fees

-Examples of financial aid can be found in the Additional information document (see link at the bottom of this page).
+Examples of financial aid can be found in the Reno Program for affordable housing - Additional information document.

 Payment of the subsidy

-For example, if the contractor has finished renovating the roof, your architect can document that all roof-related work has been finished.
+For example, if the contractor has finished renovating the roof, the professional can document that all roof-related work has been finished.
 You can then apply for the subsidy for the roof.

 All mandatory work must be completed before you can request a payment related to non-mandatory work.